-The SOC-CMM model was created by evaluating scientific and non-scientific literature to determine characteristics and features of SOCs, such as specific technologies or processes.
-These characteristics and features were then aggregated into respective domains.
-Then, a survey was held among SOCs to determine the existence of identified theoretical elements in practical situations.
-The outcome of that survey, combined with the initial literature review and augmented with literature review on maturity models was used to create the SOC-CMM model.
-The model is shown to the left.
-The model consists of 5 domains and 25 aspects.
+The SOC-CMM model was initially created as a scientific research project to determine characteristics and features of SOCs, such as specific technologies or processes.
+From that research project, the SOC-CMM has evolved to become the defacto standard for measuring capability maturity in Security Operations Centers.
+At the core of the assessment tool lies the SOC-CMM model.
+This model consists of 5 domains and 26 aspects, that are each evaluated using a number of questions.
 The domains 'Business', 'People' and 'Process' are evaluated for maturity only (blue colour), the domains 'Technology' and 'Services' are evaluated for both maturity and capability (purple colour).

 The SOC-CMM uses maturity stages based loosely on the CMMI:

 - Non-existent.
-At this level, the aspect is incomplete
+At this level, the aspect is nit present in the SOC

 - Initial.
 The aspect is delivered in an ad-hoc fashion

 - Defined.
 The aspect is documented and delivered consistently